ostamand/ostamand.github.io/_posts/2019-04-01-esp8266-micropython-setup.md

 ampy --port /dev/tty.SLAB_USBtoUART run test.py
 ```

-4. To copy files on the board.
-The put command can also transfer folders using the same format
+4. To copy files on the board use the `put` command below.
+It can also transfer folders.

 ```
 ampy --port /dev/tty.SLAB_USBtoUART put test.py
 ```

-For more details on ampy refer to [link](https://learn.adafruit.com/micropython-basics-load-files-and-run-code/).
+For more details on ampy refer to the Adafruit [documentation](https://learn.adafruit.com/micropython-basics-load-files-and-run-code/).